 EWCA Civ 515 (Court of Appeal) EWHC 868 (Ch), STC 2072 and STC 271 (Chancery Division); and C-591/10, CJEU

-Jonathan Swift QC appears for HMRC in this case in which the primary issue is whether there is a right under EU law to recover compound interest on VAT overpaid contrary to the requirements of EU law.
+Jonathan Swift KC appears for HMRC in this case in which the primary issue is whether there is a right under EU law to recover compound interest on VAT overpaid contrary to the requirements of EU law.
 The case for the claimants is argued on the basis that the right to compound interest is an aspect of the EU law principle of the right to an effective remedy.
 The decision in this case is therefore one of general importance; the financial value of the case is in excess of £1 billion.

 Isle of Wight Council & ors v HMRC

-Clive Sheldon QC and Edward Capewell are instructed in this group VAT litigation case concerning whether local authorities are required to account for VAT charged on off-street parking activities.
+Clive Sheldon KC and Edward Capewell are instructed in this group VAT litigation case concerning whether local authorities are required to account for VAT charged on off-street parking activities.
 The case will be heard in the Upper Tribunal later this year.

 Investment Trust Company v.
 HMRC